 The Company's derivative liabilities are primarily interest rate swaps and an insured credit derivative.
 The Company's insured credit derivative contract is a non-traded structured credit derivative transaction and since it is highly customized, there is generally no observable market for this derivative.
-The Company estimates its fair value in a hypothetical market based on an internal model that incorporates market or estimated prices of similar securities that are obtained for all collateral within a transaction, the present value of the market-implied potential loss and nonperformance risk.
+The Company estimates its fair value based on an internal model that incorporates market or estimated prices for all collateral within the transaction, the present value of the market-implied potential loss and nonperformance risk.
 The Company reviews its valuation model results on a quarterly basis to assess the appropriateness of the assumptions and results in light of current market activity and conditions.
 This review is performed by internal staff with relevant expertise.